komglebissarov/jubilant-broccoli/README.md

 ## Questions

- 0. What is going on?
-(Optional)\
- Please see comments.md for guide!

  1. How long did you spend on this assessment in total?\
  1.5 hours for the task.
  Around 3 hours for reading docs and conducting experiments with GCP core concepts and CDKTF( It was my first time using both )